Seondong/Customs-Fraud-Detection/README.md

 * Take a Chance: Managing the Exploitation-Exploration Dilemma in Customs Fraud Detection via Online Active Learning [[Link]](https://arxiv.org/abs/2010.14282): The key point of this study is that in the conflicting situation between short term revenue and long-term model performance, adding a certain amount of exploration strategy will ensure that the customs targeting system operates sustainably.
 To that end, our research team proposed an exploration scheme called bATE and gATE, and showed that the model's performance is maintained for a long time when these strategies are used together with existing exploitation strategies.
 We can easily reproduce this hybrid approach by running [Hybrid](./query_strategies/hybrid.py) with exploitation-exploration pair, such as 90% [DATE](./query_strategies/DATE.py) and 10% [gATE](./query_strategies/gATE.py).

-[comment]: # (
-The comments that we received from the reviewers of The Web Conference 2021 can be found here.
-[PDF](./literatures/Reviews_and_rebuttals_TheWebConf2021.pdf)
-* This proposal [[PDF]](./literatures/YSF_proposal_Sundong_Lifelong_tabular_learning.pdf) introduces several research directions that our team is pursuing in a long term.)

 ## Contribution
 We welcome you to contribute to designing new selection strategies, automating feature engineering adaptive to different feature sets, donating anonymized import declarations dataset, and packaging software (PyPI).
 To collaborate with us, please contact Sundong Kim (sundong@ibs.re.kr).

-[comment]: # (We often hire interns whenever we have interesting ideas to develop together.
-KAIST students can also work with us by applying independent studies and URP programs, but please contact Sundong and send your application through below link.
-We expect you to have strong analytical background and coding skills. [[Application Link]](https://docs.google.com/forms/d/e/1FAIpQLSeoLB0DI_MET1pRuQu5dh-HIUaVwvr3CcGziL03_cPDC5HfCw/viewform))